 Funding should support researchers to cooperate in consortia consisting of partners from at least three of the participating countries.
-Moreover, so as to benefit from the additional geographic breadth brought by the link between the Belmont Forum and European FACCE-JPI, all proposals including FACCE-JPI countries should also include at least one Belmont Forum country which is not a member country of FACCE-JPI.
+Moreover, so as to benefit from the additional geographic breadth brought by the link between the Belmont Forum and European FACCE-JPI, all proposals including FACCE-JPI countries should also include at least one Belmont Forum country which is not a member country of FACCE-JPI (see the page How to Apply).

-Researchers from countries not represented by any of the Partner Organizations can participate in the research project at their own expense.
-Each consortium must also show clear links to users and include collaboration between natural and social sciences, and other sciences where relevant.
+Researchers from countries not represented by any of the Partner between natural and social sciences, and other sciences where relevant.